carmonalab/TILPRED/README.md

 Details on the reference CD8 TIL transcriptomic states and TILPRED construction and benchmarking are available in [Carmona SJ et al. 2020](https://doi.org/10.1080/2162402X.2020.1737369)

-NB: Currently, TILPRED classifies CD8 TILs from mouse only.
-Human functionality is under development.
-TILPRED using parameter human=T will only classify human cell types from tumor samples into: pure T cells, contaminated T cells, NKs and other cell types (NK, macrophages, CAF, epithelial, endothelial, malignant cells, etc.)
+NB: TILPRED classifies CD8 TILs from mouse only.
+TILPRED using parameter human=T will only discriminate human T cells from non-T cells

 ### Package Installation